chenguohao/groupAvatar/README.md

 #Hi#

-This is a code to clip UIImage by mask with another one.
+This is a code to clip UIImage by mask.

 ##Usage##